matklad/once_cell/README.md

 A macroless alternative to [`lazy_static`](https://github.com/rust-lang-nursery/lazy-static.rs).
 If you like this, you might also like [`lazycell`](https://github.com/indiv0/lazycell/).

-Note that this crate requires at least rustc 1.29 (beta at the time of writing).

 ```rust
 fn hashmap() -> &'static HashMap<u32, &'static str> {
     static INSTANCE: OnceCell<HashMap<u32, &'static str>> = OnceCell::INIT;